OSVTAC/project-recommendations/index.md

 “Encouraging to see movement in this direction. #LACounty advances
 #opensource in #votingmodernization effort too.“

-Los Angeles County's April 24, 2017 RFI [internal link] also supports the view that it will be open source.
+Los Angeles County's April 24, 2017 [VSAP RFI #17-001][la-vsap-rfi] also supports the view that it will be open source.
 For example, on page 24, it says:

 > Accordingly, RR/CC is considering a Copyleft type of license such as GNU